Sphenarches anisodactylus

-The geranium plume moth (Sphenarches anisodactylus) is a moth of the family Pterophoridae.
+Sphenarches anisodactylus, commonly known as the geranium plume moth, is a species of moth in the family Pterophoridae.
 It is found in western Africa, Madagascar, India, Sri Lanka, Thailand, Japan, the New Hebrides and Central and South America, as well as Australia, where it has been recorded from Cape York to central New South Wales.
 It is found in the United States, where it has been recorded from Florida, as well as Mississippi.
 It is also present in the Kermadec Islands of New Zealand.